Pylons/colander/docs/index.rst

 The *name* of a schema node appears in error reports.

 The *title* of a schema node is metadata about a schema node that can be used by higher-level systems.
-By default, it is the same as the *name*.
+By default, it is a capitalization of the *name*.

 The *description* of a schema node is metadata about a schema node that can be used by higher-level systems.
 By default, it is empty.